npm/policies/disputes.md

 It is against npm's
 [Terms of Use](https://www.npmjs.com/policies/open-source-terms#acceptable-content)
 to publish a package, register a user name or an organization name simply for the purposes of reserving it for future use.
-We handle squatting via the dispute process in order to give the current owner a chance to make genuine use of the name.
+If a package matches our criteria for squatting we will transfer it to another user who asks for it.

 We do not pro-actively scan the registry for squatted packages, so the fact that a name is in use does not mean we consider it valid.